Popular Cars with RB Engine

 Introduction to Stagea

-When you think of RB engines, station wagons probably aren’t the first thing that comes to mind.
-But that’s exactly what makes the Nissan Stagea so interesting.
-This wagon is for those of us who need practicality but refuse to give up on performance—because who says you can’t have both?
+When thinking of RB engines, station wagons might not be the first thing that comes to mind.
+However, the Nissan Stagea breaks that expectation.
+This wagon is perfect for those who need practicality without sacrificing performance—proving you can have both.

 RB25DET Engine